garesborn/Rubik-s-cube-solves-and-LL-skips/README.md

 # OLL

-The last two steps are the focus of this study.
 Orienting the last layer, in our case the yellow layer, means to orient the remaining 4 corners and 4 edges so that their yellow face is aligned with the yellow center.
 The fastest cubers can orient the last layer with only one algorithm.
 Personally, it takes me between 1-3 algorithms to orient the last layer.
 Rarely, performing the last algorithm of the F2L stage will orient the last layer without the need for an OLL algorithm, known as an OLL skip.
 The odds of this happening is 1/216.
 A properly oriented last layer can be seen below.

 ![OLL](https://user-images.githubusercontent.com/65193347/107474879-2b64ba80-6b41-11eb-8d79-105b327a7486.png)